nicollaspetrelli/nicollasfeitosa/README.md

 - 🔭 I’m currently working on microservices
 - 💬 Ask me about anything of technology
-- 📫 How to reach me: contact@nicollas.dev
+- 📫 How to reach me: Discord Nicollas#0101
 - ⚡ Fun fact: I started programming because i wanted a Minecraft server.